Providence Uninsured Motorist Attorney

 The procedure for using a driver’s uninsured or underinsured policy can be complicated.
 Some states require the driver to first obtain a judgment against the other party before proceeding, while others require the driver to file suit against his own insurance company.
 In most cases though, simply notifying the insurer that he is represented by a skilled automobile insurance attorney causes them to act more quickly.

-The Resmini Law Offices is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
+The Resmini Law Offices is a well-respected firm of personal injury lawyers in Providence who are completely dedicated to helping our clients recover compensation for their injuries.
 Contact us at (401) 751-8855 to speak with one of our knowledgeable car accident attorneys today.